paolosalvatori/private-aks-cluster-terraform-devops/README.md

 - A hub virtual network with three subnets:
   - AzureBastionSubnet used by Azure Bastion
   - AzureFirewallSubnet used by Azure Firewall
-  - JumpboxSubnet used by the jumpbox virtual machine and private endpoints
 - A new virtual network with three subnets:
   - SystemSubnet used by the AKS system node pool
   - UserSubnet used by the AKS user node pool
+  - VmSubnet used by the jumpbox virtual machine and private endpoints
 - The private AKS cluster uses a user-defined managed identity to create additional resources like load balancers and managed disks in Azure.
 - The private AKS cluster is composed of a:
   - System node pool hosting only critical system pods and services.
 The worker nodes have node taint which prevents application pods from beings scheduled on this node pool.